 The best Invisalign alternative is going to be different for each individual.
-That being said, if you are looking for a cheap Invisalign alternative, you can opt for at-home options like Straight My Teeth, Smile Direct Club or Your Smile Direct.
+That being said, if you are looking for a cheap Invisalign alternative, you can opt for at-home aligners.
+Some of the best brands in the UK include NewSmile, Smile Direct Club or Straight Teeth Direct.

 Alternatively, if you want to visit a dentist in person, you'll have brands like ClearCorrect, Smilelign and Quick Straight Teeth to choose from as alternatives to Invisalign.
 You might save a little on your treatment with these brands – or you might not.
-Invisalign has several options to treat different degrees of malocclusion, and we believe it's the best brand on the market.
+The Invisalign system has several options to treat different degrees of malocclusion.

-A cheap Invisalign alternative might include online or at-home options like Straight Teeth Direct, Smile Direct Club or Straight My Teeth.
-These are just a few of the names that have flooded the remote-care clear aligner industry in the past few years.
+It depends how much movement your teeth need, and what type of braces you would like.
+If you want to stick with clear aligners, a cheap Invisalign alternative might include online or at-home options.
+NewSmile, Smile Direct Club or Straight Teeth Direct are just a few of the names that have flooded the remote-care clear aligner industry in the past few years.

-With a full treatment package costing just £999, Straight My Teeth is the cheapest Invisalign alternative we've featured here.
+With a full treatment package costing just £1,295, NewSmile is the cheapest Invisalign alternative we've featured here.
 Despite the low price tag, your treatment is planned and monitored by a licensed dentist or orthodontist, so you can be sure you're in good hands.

-We recommend Straight My Teeth as an affordable alternative to Invisalign that still delivers great results.
-If you need mild or moderate cosmetic straightening, visit their website and take a quick assessment to check that you're eligible.
+We recommend NewSmile as an affordable alternative to Invisalign that still delivers great results.
+If you need mild or moderate cosmetic straightening, visit their website and find the best treatment option for you.
 Then, you can order an impression kit to get started from the comfort of your own home!